kungfuai/kaishi/README.md

 ```

 # Quick Start
-The only requirement to use Kaishi is that your dataset is a directory of files.
+The only requirement to use Kaishi is that your dataset is a directory of files (support for other dataset types to come).
 It is first and foremost a discovery tool, and thus is not optimized for huge data sets.
 Try working with a subset to start exploring.

 To run a simple image processing pipeline, try the below:
 ```
 from kaishi.image.dataset import ImageDataset imdata = ImageDataset('tests/data/image', recursive=True)
-imdata.configure_pipeline(["FilterInvalidFileExtensions", "FilterDuplicateFiles"])
+imdata.configure_pipeline(["FilterInvalidFileExtensions", "FilterDuplicateFiles", "FilterSimilar"])
 # You can also use imdata.configure_pipeline() without arguments to get guided input
 imdata.run_pipeline()
 imdata.file_report()